luqmanbarry/aro-classic-terraform/docs/architecture/terraform-vs-gitops-boundary.md

 - kubeconfig generation for automation
 - optional ACM registration
 - OpenShift GitOps operator bootstrap
+- the shared Azure workload identity and bootstrap metadata secret for the default External Secrets Operator store

 When Azure infrastructure is customer-managed, Terraform for the cluster has a smaller blast radius.
 Problems in cluster state are less likely to affect shared VNets, subnets, and DNS that may be used by other clusters.